iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 The below dashboard shows the current state of the Anchor Protocol with current outstanding debt at 250M UST.
 The current collateral deposits stand at close to 1 Billion UST with a LTV ratio of 25%.
 The dashboard also visualises daily borrows vs repayments.
 During the period between May 19th to 23rd the repayments surpassed borrows due to crash in LUNA prices.

 ### Key Metrics
-* 78M bLUNA deposits valued at close to 1 Billion💰 🔥
+* Currently 78M in bLUNA deposits valued at close to 1 Billion💰 🔥
-* Uptrend in amount borrowed and protocol usage 📈
+* Uptrend in both amount borrowed and protocol usage 📈
-* LTV ratio is at a healthy 25.5 % ❇️ with 245 million outstanding debt.
+* LTV ratio is at a healthy 25.5 % ❇️ with 245 million 💰 outstanding debt.
-* So far 15K borrowers have borrowed close to 1.1 billion 💲 🔥
+* So far 15K borrowers have borrowed close to 1.1 billion 💰 🔥
-* 2X increase in addresses interacting with the protocol 📈
+* 2X increase in addresses using with the protocol 📈

 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiNGFhMDcxNjUtYWZhMC00MDcwLWI3NjYtMjg2YWUzMDZmZTk1IiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>